VILLASframework/node/clients/hypersim/README.md

 ## Documentation

-Detailed information for installation and usage of the UCM is provided in the [user documentation](https://villas.fein-aachen.org/doc/node-client-hypersim.html).
+Detailed information for installation and usage of the UCM is provided in the [user documentation](https://villas.fein-aachen.org/docs/node/clients/opal_hypersim).

-## Author
+## Authors

 - Anju Meghwani <meghwani@iitk.ac.in>
+- Louis Birkner <louis.birkner@opal-rt.com>

 ## License